hazzery/MessageCipher/README.md

 as well as a very basic implementation of an RSA crypto-system.

-The primary purpose of displaying this project is to demonstrate my commitment to writing code that is easily human understandable, well documented, and maintainable.
+The primary purpose of displaying this project is to demonstrate my commitment to writing code that is easily understandable, well documented, and maintainable.

 ## How to use